Support muscle repair & reduce soreness

 Create personalized AI-powered workout plans that evolve with you.
 Train smarter, track every rep and keep moving forward, one workout at a time.

-This recovery workout focuses on improving your flexibility and releasing tight muscles through longer stretches and yoga-style poses held for 30-60 seconds.
-You'll target the areas that typically get tight from training - hips, back, hamstrings, and shoulders - with deep stretches that help your muscles relax and lengthen.
-The session emphasizes breathing deeply and letting your body unwind rather than pushing through discomfort.
+This recovery training focuses on improving your flexibility and relaxing tight muscles through longer stretches and yoga-like poses held for 30-60 seconds.
+You focus on the areas that typically get stiff from training – hips, back, hamstrings, and shoulders – with deep stretches that help your muscles relax and lengthen.
+The session emphasizes deep breathing and allowing your body to calm down, instead of pushing through discomfort.

 Butterfly Yoga Pose